channelaccess/ca/README.md

 compile 'org.epics:ca:0.2-SNAPSHOT'
 ```

-To be able to retrieve the current snapshot version you have to configure the
+__Note:__ To be able to retrieve the current snapshot version you have to configure the following repository:

 ```gradle
 repositories {